-Home to several National Parks, from the deserts of Nevada to the lush volcanic Yellowstone, and from iconic cities such as the cool and cosmopolitan New York (New York City’s Central Park) to the beating heart of Las Vegas, America is a land of discovery and adventure.
+Home to several National Parks, from the deserts of Nevada to the lush volcanic Yellowstone, magnificent Great Lakes and from iconic cities such as the cool and cosmopolitan New York (New York City’s Central Park) to the beating heart of Las Vegas, America is a land of discovery and adventure.

 Whether you choose to hire a car and drive Route ’66, hitchhike à la Holly from Lou Reed’s ‘Wild Side’, or join an organised tour such as those created by Grand American Adventures, you can be sure that as well as some of the more obvious choices, you will encounter some overlooked destinations.

 Overlooked destinations in America

-Beautiful wilderness and of course the fun husky rides are some of the key features of trips to Alaska, and since it is so vast and diverse, we recommend taking a couple of weeks to really acclimatise and discover everything this stunning scenery has to offer.
+Beautiful wilderness and of course the fun husky rides are some of the key features of trips to Alaska, and since it is so vast and diverse, we recommend taking a couple of weeks to really acclimatize and discover everything this stunning scenery has to offer.

 Like Alaska, Hawaii is sometimes a forgotten part of the US, and it has so much more to offer than the usual spots of Honolulu and Waikiki.
 At Pahoa lies the world’s most active volcano.

 Portland – underground smuggler’s tunnels